 Men and women typically respond to a miscarriage differently.
 Often, men shift into problem-solving mode when faced with a crisis.
 They may end up feeling helpless and inadequate when they aren’t able to “fix” their partner’s grief.
 Miscommunication is also a common problem.
 Often, a man sees his partner cry when he talks about the baby, so he learns not to bring up the subject.
 And because he doesn't bring it up, the woman might feel he doesn't care, when he really does.

 To help counter the effects of a miscarriage on couples’ relationships, experts advise men to show how much they care and to open up and share their feelings.
 For example, they can watch the other children, do the dishes, or take their partner out for a special dinner.

 Ready to try again?

 A common question many women have after a miscarriage is when they’ll be able to try again.
 Ask your health care provider what’s best for you.
-In general, the first menstrual period occurs four to six weeks after a miscarriage.
-It’s usually safe to conceive after one normal menstrual cycle.
+In general, the first menstrual period occurs 4 to 6 weeks after a miscarriage.
+Although in the past, women were always told to wait 2 to 3 months before trying again, studies have shown that it's usually safe to conceive after one normal menstrual cycle.
 At times, though, you might be advised to have medical tests first to determine the cause of your miscarriage.
 Also, your emotions may need a little more healing time than your body.
 It’s best to wait until you’re ready physically and emotionally before getting pregnant again.

 Fears about suffering another pregnancy loss are common after a miscarriage.
 The reality is that most women who miscarry go on to have a healthy pregnancy the next time around.
 Don’t hesitate to talk with your health care provider about any concerns you may have.
 Your support network comes in handy now, too, especially if it includes women who’ve had successful pregnancies after a loss.